dhidas/OSCARS/doc/source/MemberFunctions.rst

-.. py:method:: OSCARS.calculate_trajectory()
+.. py:method:: oscars.sr.calculate_trajectory()

    Calculates the trajectory for the current internal particle.
-This calculates the trajectory in 3D from the time set by OSCARS.set_ctstart() to the time set by OSCARS.set_ctstop() beginning at the *t0* given by the particle beam from which this particle comes from.
+This calculates the trajectory in 3D from the time set by oscars.sr.set_ctstart() to the time set by oscars.sr.set_ctstop() beginning at the *t0* given by the particle beam from which this particle comes from.
 It first does a forward propogation to the stop time, then a backward propogation to the start time.

    It is not necessary to call this method before other calculations such as spectrum, power density, or flux calculation methods.